 The FAA requires buyers to submit several specific forms when registering an aircraft for the first time.

-- Aircraft Registration Application (AC Form 8050-1)
+- Aircraft Registration Application (AC Form 8050-1).

-- Aircraft Bill of Sale
+- Aircraft Bill of Sale.

 - The current owner should provide an airworthiness certificate, but the new buyer must submit an Application for U.S. Airworthiness Certificate before registering the plane.

-This is the sales contract, not a bill of sale.
+- A purchase and sale agreement.
+This is a sales contract, not a bill of sale.
 It should include the pre-purchase inspection, whether the aircraft is being sold “as-is” or if there are warranties of merchantability, and other terms and conditions.

-Pilots’ associations caution private buyers and sellers against drafting their purchase and sale agreements.
+Pilots’ associations caution private buyers and sellers against drafting their own purchase and sale agreements.
 These contracts are complex and should be outlined, or at least reviewed, by a contract attorney.

 How To File an Aircraft Bill of Sale